 Please contact our Member Services number at 1-877-336-2069 for additional information.
 TTY users should call 1-877-206-0500.
-Hours during October 1st through March 31st are seven days a week from 8am to 8pm (we are closed on Thanksgiving and Christmas Day).
-From April 1st until September 30th we are available Monday through Friday from 8am to 8pm (our office will be closed on federal holidays).
+Hours are 8am to 8pm Monday through Friday from April 1st until September 30th (our office will be closed on federal holidays).
+During October 1st through March 31st we are available seven days a week from 8am to 8pm (we are closed on Thanksgiving and Christmas Day).